cinnamonchurro/experimental/README.md

 # experimental
 created for experiments
-HI!!! this is created for me to play around
+HI!!! this was created for me to play around with codes